tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

         At @
         Caret ^

+### Selection Data

+This data value contains data related to selecting positions using mouse or keyboard.

+Default ID can be found in the static class `Sdl2Ids`.

+Will identify itself by the name and type `frts::SelectionData`.
+It can also be found in the static class `Sdl2Ids`

 ## Commands

 This plugin implements a couple of commands (using the *VanillaCommand* plugin) which are assigned to different keys.
 If necessary it adds these commands also to the undo blacklist.
 IDs can also be found in the static class `Sdl2Ids`.